 But how can schools support children and integrate the subject of e-safety within the formal curriculum - both within primary and secondary schools ?
 How can local authorities and schools train their staff and ensure this issue is included in continual professional development programmes and within teacher training?

 Ultimately schools need to be helping children acquire three new Rs for media literacy:

 REPUTATION Helping children to recognise that what goes online, stays online.
 It's vital that we help children appreicate the ramifications of inappropriate postings or uploading inappropriate photos of themselves (or others).
 We also need to help them actively question the reliability of content and assess messages and offers.

 RESILIENCE; We need to help children build resilience; to be strong and confident, know how to respond to risky online situations, (including how to report abuse) and how to use the technology to help others.

 I can offer the following services:

 - Coming into your school to talk about cyberbullying incidents and help the school develop strategies for prevention.

-- Running training for school staff on Web2 applications and understanding the appeal of these environments, the opportunities but also the way children can be at risk as well as how they can respond to, and prevent cyberbullying – including preventing teachers from being the victims of cyberbullying.
+- Running training for school staff on social media the opportunities but also the way children can be at risk as well as how they can respond to, and prevent cyberbullying – including preventing teachers from being the victims of cyberbullying.

 - Helping schools and Local Authorities develop effective whole school e-safety policies and their own e-safety education resources.